Space-time extremes of severe US thunderstorm environments: Case study

 \subsection{Results}

+Regions 1--4 (R1--R4 in the following) respectively contain 140, 154, 164, and 161 grid points.
+To fit our model, we randomly chose roughly two thirds of the grid points in each region (105, 116, 123, and 121) and validated our models with the rest.
+The calibration and validation sets are the same for all variables.

-We applied the model described in Section~\ref{sec:model:case_study} to our data, with $k_1 \in \{2,3,4\}$ knots in the ENSO direction and $k_2 \in \{4,5\}$ knots in the month direction.
-The knots for ENSO are placed evenly between the $10\%$ and $90\%$ quantiles of its values, i.e., between $-1.06^{\circ}$C and $1.16^{\circ}$C, and those for months are positioned evenly between $0.5$ and $12.5$, both of which represent mid-December and correspond to the same cyclic spline values.
+We applied the model described in Section~\ref{sec:model:case_study} separately to each region, with $k_1 \in \{2,3,4\}$ knots in the ENSO direction and $k_2 \in \{4,5\}$ knots in the month direction.
+The knots for ENSO are placed evenly between the $10\%$ and $90\%$ quantiles of its values, i.e., between $-1.06^{\circ}$C and $1.16^{\circ}$C, and those for months are positioned evenly between $0.5$ and $12.5$, both of which represent mid-December.
 We also fitted a range parameter with no covariates.
-For each variable, the calibration set corresponds to all corresponding data apart from the validation set.
-We fitted all models to the calibration set using the truncated pairwise likelihood approach described in Section~\ref{sec:composite} with $c=2$.
+We fitted all models to the calibration set using the truncated pairwise likelihood approach described in Section~\ref{sec:composite} (Supplementary Material).

-We assessed the uncertainty of our estimates with basic confidence intervals, using non-parametric block bootstrap with $200$ replicates.
-For the range parameter, we used the logarithm as a variance-stabilizing transformation \citep[][p.~195]{davison.hinkley.1997} and derived the basic confidence intervals for $\log$ range before transforming them back to the original scale.
+We assessed the uncertainty of our estimates with basic parametric bootstrap confidence intervals, keeping the covariate information fixed for $200$ replicates; \citet{Gilleland.bootstrap.2020} \REVV{shows} that the parametric bootstrap is suitable in the context of univariate extreme-value theory.
+For the range parameter, we used the logarithm as a variance-stabilizing transformation \citep[][p.~195]{davison.hinkley.1997} and derived the basic confidence intervals for $\log$ range before transforming them to the original scale.
 For model selection, we used $\text{CLIC}^\text{b}$ in~\eqref{eq:CLICb} with the same bootstrap replicates.
-We resampled blocks comprising the 37 years of data from all grid points to retain the spatial structure of the observations.
-We chose $19$ resampling blocks ($18$ of two consecutive years and one of one year) to preserve some dependence between December and January.

-Table~\ref{table:clic_b} shows that the best models for PROD and CAPE have two and four knots in the ENSO and month directions, and that the best for SRH involves two and five knots.
-These models clearly outperform the one with constant range, suggesting that incorporating ENSO and the month is valuable.
-Two knots seem enough to capture the ENSO effect visually; compare Figure~\ref{fig:trend_surface} and those in Section~\ref{sec:supplement:trend_surfaces} of the Supplementary Material.
-Taking more than two knots also increases the uncertainty on the parameter estimates (not shown).
-Below, by `model' we mean the best model for each of SRH, CAPE and PROD.
+Table~\ref{table:clic_b} shows that the best models for PROD, CAPE and SRH vary with the region considered: for instance, the best for PROD has three and four knots in the ENSO and month directions in \REVV{R2}, but four and five in R3.
+These models outperform that with constant range (not shown), suggesting that incorporating ENSO and month is valuable.
+Models other than those chosen, especially the more complex ones, lead to similar conclusions in terms of influence of EN and LN, but using more knots increases the uncertainty on the parameter estimates (not shown).
+Below, by `model' we mean the best model for each of \REVV{PROD, CAPE and SRH}.